A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Numerical examples

 \begin{enumerate} \item {\it Test 1.} The true function $c_{\rm true}$ has a smooth inclusion

-The numerical results for this case is displayed in Figure \ref{fig 1}.
+The numerical results for this case {are} displayed in Figure \ref{fig 1}.
 One can observe in Figures \ref{1b}--\ref{1d} that the circular shape and location of the inclusion can be succesfully detected.
 The true maximal value of the function $c_{\rm true}$ is 20.
 The reconstructed maximal value of the function $c_{\rm comp} = c^{(10)}$ is $19.07$.
-The relative error is 4.65\%.

 \item {\it Test 2.} We test the case when the function $c_{\rm true}$ is a step function with two rectangular inclusions.
 This example is interesting since $c_{\rm true}$ is not smooth and the gap at the boundaries of the inclusions is high.
 The function $c_{\rm true}$ is given by